-- The Company shall ensure that it is able to recall the full amount of cash at c) any time on either an accrued basis or a Mark-to-Market basis.
-When the cash is recallable at any time on a Mark-to-Market basis, the Mark-to-Market value of the reverse repurchase agreement shall be used for the calculation of the Net Asset Value per Share of the relevant Fund. - Units or shares of any other short-term Money Market Fund ("targeted MMF") provided that all of the following conditions are fulfilled: - no more than 10% of the assets of the targeted MMF are able, according to a) its fund rules or instruments of incorporation, to be invested in aggregate in units or shares of targeted MMFs; - the targeted MMF does not hold units or shares of the acquiring Fund; b) - the targeted MMF is authorised under the MMFR. c) - Financial derivative instruments provided that they are dealt in on a stock exchange or a Regulated Market or OTC provided that all of the following conditions are fulfilled: - the underlying of the financial derivative instrument consist of interest rates, foreign exchange rates, currencies or indices representing one of those categories; - the financial derivative instrument serves only the purpose of (ii) hedging the interest rate or exchange rate risks inherent in other investments of the Fund; - (iii) the counterparties to OTC derivative transactions are institutions subject and belonging to the categories approved by the CSSF; - the OTC derivatives are subject to reliable and verifiable valuation (iv) on a daily basis and can be sold, liquidated or closed by an offsetting transaction at any time at their fair value at the Company's initiative. - The Fund may hold ancillary liquid assets.
-II) - III)
+- c) The Company shall ensure that it is able to recall the full amount of cash at any time on either an accrued basis or a Mark-to-Market basis.
+When the cash is recallable at any time on a Mark-to-Market basis, the Mark-to-Market value of the reverse repurchase agreement shall be used for the calculation of the Net Asset Value per Share of the relevant Fund. - Units or shares of any other short-term Money Market Fund ("targeted MMF") provided that all of the following conditions are fulfilled: - a) no more than 10% of the assets of the targeted MMF are able, according to its fund rules or instruments of incorporation, to be invested in aggregate in units or shares of targeted MMFs; - b) the targeted MMF does not hold units or shares of the acquiring Fund; - c) the targeted MMF is authorised under the MMFR. - Financial derivative instruments provided that they are dealt in on a stock exchange or a Regulated Market or OTC provided that all of the following conditions are fulfilled: - (i) the underlying of the financial derivative instrument consist of interest rates, foreign exchange rates, currencies or indices representing one of those categories; - (ii) the financial derivative instrument serves only the purpose of hedging the interest rate or exchange rate risks inherent in other investments of the Fund; - (iii) the counterparties to OTC derivative transactions are institutions subject and belonging to the categories approved by the CSSF; - (iv) the OTC derivatives are subject to reliable and verifiable valuation on a daily basis and can be sold, liquidated or closed by an offsetting transaction at any time at their fair value at the Company's initiative.